gmascio/SYMPtoms/README.md

 # SYMPtoms
 ## Overview

-_**SYMPtoms** SYMPtoms is a platforms where users can login, browse through illnesses and share their symptoms/experiences regarding the illness of their choice.
+_**SymptoMate** SymptoMate is a platforms where users can login, browse through illnesses and share their symptoms/experiences regarding the illness of their choice.
 As a registered user, one can post, edit, and delete one's symptoms/experiences.
-With SYMPtoms, I hope to create a platform of discourse for those who seek real experiences and real symptoms._
+With SymptoMate, I hope to create a platform of discourse for those who seek real experiences and real symptoms._

 <br>